CookingMeister/auto-readme-generator/README.md

 ## Usage

 To generate a README file, run `node index.js` and follow the prompts.
-A README.md file will be created in the root directory.
+A README.md file will be created in the same directory.

 ## Demo